rkzn/open-api-docs/docs/profit-loss-calculation.md

 Calculating a symbol Tick/Pip value is a bit tricky because its not fixed like Tick/Pip size, it keeps changing based on currency conversion rates, and you have to use the latest currency conversion rates to calculate it.

-If a symbol quote currency is same as the account deposit currency then the symbol Tick value is equal to its Tick size.
+If a symbol quote currency is the same as the account deposit currency then the symbol Tick value is equal to its Tick size.

-You have to have all the trading account symbols and assets data to be able to calculate a symbol Pip/Tick value and also each symbol latest Bid/Ask prices.
+You have to have all the trading account symbols and assets data to be able to calculate a symbol Pip/Tick value and also each symbol's latest Bid/Ask prices.

 To calculate a symbol Tick value when the symbol quote currency is not same as account deposit currency follow these steps:

- 1. Find the conversion symbol, its the symbol that we will use for converting the price, for this we will use API assets and asset IDs
+ 1. Find the conversion symbol, it's the symbol that we will use for converting the price, for this we will use API assets and asset IDs
  2. The conversion symbol is the symbol that its base currency (asset ID) or quote currency (asset ID) is same as our symbol quote currency (asset ID), and its base currency (asset ID) or quote currency (asset ID) is same as trading account deposit currency (asset ID)
  3. Iterate over all of the account symbols data and find the conversion symbol based on above instruction
  4. If the account deposit currency (asset ID) is same as conversion symbol base currency (asset ID) then the Tick value is our symbol Tick size divided by conversion symbol current price